 The first step is to restart your iPhone.
-If you have an iPhone X or 11 series, press and hold the Side button along with either of the volume buttons.
-On your iPhone with Home button, press and hold the side button until the power off slider appears.
+If you have an iPhone X or later, press and hold the Side button along with either of the volume buttons.
+If your iPhone has a Home button, press and hold the side button until the power off slider appears.
 Release when the slider appears on the screen and drag the slider from left to right to turn off your iPhone.

 Wait for about 30 seconds.
-Then, turn ON your iPhone by pressing and holding down the Side button until the Apple logo appears.
-This refreshes the system and automatically fixes any glitches that may be causing it to run slow.
+Then, turn your iPhone on by pressing and holding down the Side button until the Apple logo appears.
+This refreshes the system and automatically fixes some glitches that may be causing it to run slow.

-Most iPhones can handle multitasking very well, but sometimes, if you’re running a lot of resource-intensive apps such as games or photo/video editors, your iPhone can lag and slow down.
+Most iPhones can handle multitasking very well, but if you’re running a lot of resource-intensive apps such as photo/video editors or a game, your iPhone can lag or slow down.

 This is especially noticeable on older phones that may be low on memory.
-You should force close apps that you don’t need and see if that helps to speed up your iPhone.
+You should force close apps that you’re not actively using and see if that helps to speed up your iPhone.

 Flush out the RAM to bring back the top speed of your iPhone.
-Jump to this post for full instructions about how to do this on your iPhone.
+Read our guide for full instructions about how to clear RAM on iPhone to run faster.

 Certain processes such as Background App Refresh and Location Services consume a lot of power, which can slow down your device.
-So it’s advisable to turn these off to speed up your iPhone.
+So we recommend turning these off to speed up your iPhone.

 - Go to Settings → General.

-- Tap on Background App Refresh → Background App Refresh → Toggle it OFF.
+- Tap Background App Refresh → Background App Refresh → Toggle it off.

 - Then, go to Settings → Privacy → Location Services.

-The animated visual effects on iOS are cool but can also be a drain on the system.
-If your iPhone is lagging, then it’s a good idea to turn off these parallax effects.
+The animated visual effects on iOS are cool, but they’re also great at using up precious resources.
+If your iPhone is lagging, it’s a good idea to turn off these parallax effects.

 - Go to Settings → Accessibility (In iOS 12 or earlier, General → Accessibility.)

-- Now, go to Motion and Turn On the toggle for Reduce Motion.
+- Now, go to Motion and toggle on Reduce Motion.

-If none of the above steps help increase your iPhone’s speed, then your device storage may be too full and need some clearing.
+If none of the above steps help to speed up your iPhone, your device storage may be too full and could do with some clearing.

 To find out how much space you have left, go to Settings → General → iPhone Storage.

-It’s advisable to get rid of apps you no longer need and clear out big files such as videos, photos, and music.
+I recommend getting rid of apps you no longer need and clearing out big files such as videos, photos, and music.
 Check out this post for more tips to free up space on your iPhone.

-Still haven’t been able to accelerate your iPhone?
-Try resetting it to factory default.
-Please note that that this will erase all your data and set up your iPhone ‘like new.’
-So it’s essential to backup your iPhone, first.
+Still haven’t been able to make your iPhone run faster?
+Try resetting it to the factory default.
+Please note that this will erase all your data and set up your iPhone ‘like new.’
+So it’s essential to backup your iPhone first.

 - Reset → Erase All Content and Settings.

-- You will have to enter your Apple ID and password to confirm the process.
+- You’ll have to enter your Apple ID and password to confirm the process.

-Your phone will be wiped and return to the setup screen you saw when you first used the device.
+Your iPhone will be wiped and return to the setup screen you saw when you first used the device.
 You can then restore your iPhone from a backup.